emb-riscv/specs-markdown/memory-map.md

 Typical embedded RISC-V devices have:

-- a flash area, usually at 0x00000000, but the actual address may be device-specific
+- a flash area, usually at 0x00000000, but the actual address may be implementation specific
 - a RAM area
-- a device-specific peripheral area.
+- an implementation specific peripheral area.

 Multi-hart devices may share certain memory area, but can also have hart-specific flash or RAM, or both common and specific areas